-Open source licenses come in different types (i.e., copyleft vs permissive), flavors (i.e., industry standard vs specific to a single vendor), and versions that are full of legal language, usage restrictions and contractual obligations.
-Make no mistake: open source licenses represent a contractual agreement between you and the author, whether an actual contract has been signed or not.
+Open source licenses come in different types (i.e., copyleft vs permissive), flavors (i.e., industry standard vs specific to a single vendor), and versions that contain legal language, usage restrictions and contractual obligations.
+Make no mistake: open source licenses represent a contractual agreement between you and the copyright holder of an open source work, whether an actual contract has been signed or not.
 If you’re not a lawyer, all this legalese can be intimidating, making it difficult to compare open source software licenses to discover the best ones for your use case.
 For example:

-- Which open source licenses require full publication of all application code versus just pieces of the application code?
+- Which copyleft licenses require full publication of all application code versus just pieces of the application code?

 - Which open source licenses have implied versus expressed patent clauses?

-- Which open source licenses are appropriate for inclusion in proprietary (ie, commercial) software versus non-commercial software?
+- Which open source licenses are appropriate for inclusion in proprietary software versus non-commercial software?

 Generally, there are two widely accepted and recognized categories into which the majority of open source licenses fall, as well as a few minor ones.